Last Updated on April 2, 2023 by Matt

-In this detailed Apollo City review, we will see why this scooter rose through the ranks so quickly, and became one of the most popular models in the mid-price range, despite facing heavy competition there.
+In this detailed hands-on Apollo City review and test, I will go over my experience with it, and we will see why this scooter rose through the ranks so quickly, and became one of the most popular models in the mid-price range, despite facing heavy competition.

 In the US, the official listing for the Apollo City at the Apollo store is the best place to get the original scooter from, and probably the only one at this point.
 If you are interested in saving a few hundred dollars, you may want to see if there’s a refurbished Apollo City available as well.

 The scooter is also available in Canada through the Apollo Canada store.
 You can also apply for financing on the Canadian store website.